Wills & Estate Planning

 Types of Trust Funds

-Similarly, an irrevocable trust would protect your assets from creditors or lawsuits.
+Since the assets are no longer in your direct possession, you don't have to pay income tax on any income earned from the assets, or estate taxes.
 If you create an irrevocable trust to donate your assets to charity, you can take a charitable income tax deduction for those assets, too.

 While there are benefits to creating an irrevocable trust, the biggest negative is you can’t make any modifications.
-You can’t get that money “back” later, even if you really need it.
+You can’t get that money back later, even if you really need it.

 You can also set out guidelines for a future trustee.
 For example, if you fear you might become physically or mentally incapacitated, you could manage your own assets but have a trustee in the wings to step in if needed.